lukaszkups/lukaszkups.net/contents/notes--list/list/2021-01-14-lkweekly-summary.md

 ## Wrap-up

-This whole [#lkweekly](/notes/?category=lkweekly) project was really interesting experience for me.
-For the whole year I wasn't really monitoring stats of how many people I'm reaching to with this serie, but
+This whole [#lkweekly](/notes/?category=lkweekly) project was a really interesting experience for me.
+For the whole year I wasn't really monitoring stats of how many people I'm reaching to with this serie and I was positively surprised with the final numbers when preparing this summary article.

+It was also a good exercise of making writing on regular basis a habit.
+Despite the fact I was a bit tired of it halfway through I actually feel a bit weird now when I'm not writing anymore during the weekend.

 -- ł.